dimi-gu/Hierarchical-Risk-Parity/README.md

 The initial portfolio allocation is treated as a complete purchase and is charged at `c1`.

-At each rebalancing date, costs are approximated from absolute changes in portfolio weights multiplied by current portfolio wealth.
-Net wealth is calculated by compounding portfolio returns and subtracting the corresponding rebalancing costs.
+At each rebalancing date, costs are approximated from absolute changes in portfolio weights multiplied by current portfolio value.
+Net value is calculated by compounding portfolio returns and subtracting the corresponding rebalancing costs.

 ---